|

 the mind's interpretation of the two.

-- We are different from our emotions.
+- You are different from your emotions.
 Emotions are the result of the perception of an

-external situation considered with the attendant bodily states.
+external situation considered with bodily states.
 The dangers of the identification of

 the ego with the emotions include loss of personal freedom.

-- Indeed, avoid identification with anything, for you are sure to get
+- Avoid identification with anything, for you are sure to get

 hurt: e.g., your job, your career, another person,